CivicVision/geospatial-data-visualization-with-d3/content/tips/default_projection_params.md

 include_js = []
 layout = "single"
 section = "d3"
-title = "Default Projection Params"
+title = "Default Projection Paramameters"
 +++

-# Default Projection Params
+# Default Projection Parameters

 Have you ever wondered why your map was not centred to your coordinates?